 Meli.
-19. Currently based in Buenos Aires, Argentina.
-Feminism, politics, social justice, LGBTQA, body positivity, stigma erasure, etc. (My url is from a quote from Junot Diaz's This Is How You Lose Her!)
+19. She/her.
+Currently based in Buenos Aires, Argentina.
+Intersectional feminism, politics, social justice, LGBTQA, body positivity, stigma erasure, etc.

 lets stop calling middle aged people that are sexist and racist “traditional”

 Fight for your sisters, not just your cis-sters.